AleksanderTyc/GettingAndCleaningDataCourseProject/codebook.md

 `activity_labels.txt` contains two columns: activity id and activity label.
 It is used in processing to translate activity id's into meaningful labels to describe activities.

-`features.txt` contains two columns: measure number and measure name of measures stored in `X_` files.
+`features.txt` contains two columns: measure number and measure name describing measures stored in `X_` files.
 It is used in processing to determine which columns contain *measures of interest*, i.e. mean or standard deviation.
 It is also used to provide names of these columns in the output file.
 As these names do not conform to column naming conventions in R, they must be transformed first.

 ## Transformations